 Hamlin, who collapsed on national television, received CPR for nine minutes before being taken by ambulance to the University of Cincinnati Medical Center.
-He is now breathing on his own and communicating with family and his care team, thanks to the rapid response.
+He was discharged Jan.
+11 from Buffalo General Medical Center, where he had been transferred.

 That scenario has happened closer to home to athletes who became patients of Gaymes after suffering cardiac arrest.